maggieklope/HWC/README.md

 ## Repo Files

 **Maxent_GUI:** R Markdown file that outlines the creation of data for use with the Maxent GUI.
-It outlines ways to download and clean occurrence data, thin the data, create background points, and created data for both Species with Data (SWD) and with lat/long and cliamte polygons.
+It outlines ways to download and clean occurrence data, thin the data, create background points, and created data for both Species with Data (SWD) and with lat/long and climate polygons.

 **africa_shapefile:** Africa shapefile for clipping polygons downloaded from https://open.africa/dataset/africa-shapefiles